 We arrived in Zermatt around 4:00 pm and immediately went to check in to our hotel, Hotel Alphubel.
 I have yet to find the history of this little hotel.
 It was definitely older; the elderly gentleman who checked us in had our reservation written in a little book.
 Yes, handwritten.
 I had booked this hotel online, so they had to be a little modern, but he definitely checked us in with that handwritten book.

 The windows were open on the way up and we could feel the air getting colder and colder.
-There are several stops the train makes before it reaches the Gornergrat.
+There were several stops the train made before it reached the Gornergrat.
 At one of the stops, a mom and a dad got off with lots of little boys on mountain bikes.
 Like I’ve said before, the Swiss are tough!
 You’d have to pay me quite a lot to bike down that mountain with all those little boys!